Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that admins can change user roles (e.g., visitor to personnel) and that role changes are reflected immediately in navigation and dashboard access.

+**Preconditions:**
+- Admin user is authenticated
+- Accounts management interface is accessible
+- At least one user account exists (other than admin)
+- Role change functionality is implemented
+- Audit logging system is configured

 **Actions:**
 - Step 1: Sign in as admin and navigate to Accounts tab
 - Step 2: Locate a user in the accounts list